howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 correctAnswer: 1
 ---

-In this section, we'll implement a search feature and learn about the filtering capabilities of your GraphQL API.
+In this section, we'll implement a search feature and learn about the filtering capabilities of our GraphQL API.

 ### Preparing the React components